bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 resulting in a function `inc`[^plus] that takes (or _on_) the left out argument `b` which itself than results in a value of type `Int`.

-### Unified Arity
+### Arity Equivalence
-Any simple value is identical to the 1-tuple of that simple value.
+Excursion: Any simple value is identical to the 1-tuple of that simple value.
 For example a value of type `Int` is identical to the type `(Int)`.
 Similarly a `[Int]` is `([Int])` or a `{Int}` is also `({Int})`.